AnchitPandey/Smart-Laundry-Django/README.md

 # Smart-Laundry-System

 In this project we aimed at operating our university's laundry machines (both washers and driers) via a web app.
-We presented this project at BCS ICT Programming Competiton 2018 and secured the 1st Place.

 ## Components of the project